AkimfromParis/RAG-Japanese/README.md

-# Open-source RAG for Japanese in low resource settings
+# Open-source RAG for Japanese LLM in low resource settings

 1) Llama-Index as data framework
 2) Embeddings from Multi-lingual E5 from Microsoft